Brukinsa (Zanubrutinib)

 Pregnancy and Breastfeeding

-Brukinsa should not be used during pregnancy and can harm your unborn baby.
-If you could become pregnant, use condoms or another highly effective barrier method during treatment and for at least 1 week after your last dose.
-Hormonal contraceptives alone are not sufficient.
-Do not breastfeed while taking this medicine and for at least 2 weeks after your last dose.
+Brukinsa should not be used during pregnancy as it may harm the unborn baby.
+Women should use effective contraception during treatment and for at least one week after the last dose.
+Breastfeeding is not recommended while taking Brukinsa and for at least two weeks after.

 Drug Interactions